scandum/quadsort/README.md

 Data Types
 ----------
 The C implementation of quadsort supports long doubles and 8, 16, 32, and 64 bit data types.
-By using pointers it's possible to sort any other data type.
+By using pointers it's possible to sort any other data type, like strings.

 Interface
 ---------